-CRISA Principles (incorporating possible actions from UN PRI) Status (doubling denotes change in 2014) Comment 1.
+CRISA Principles (incorporating possible actions from UN PRI) Status (doubling denotes change in 2015) Comment 1.
 An institutional investor should incorporate sustainability considerations, including environmental, social and governance, into its investment analysis and investment activities as part of the delivery of superior riskadjusted returns to the ultimate beneficiaries.
-Address ESG issues in investment policy statements V Support development of ESG- related tools, metrics, and analyses N We progressed a project to gauge the extent of environmental risk to company and portfolio valuations.
-Ask investment service providers (such as financial analysts, consultants, brokers, research firms, or rating companies) to integrate ESG factors into evolving research and analysis X In general, stockbrokers do not cover ESG issues yet.
-We obtain ESG-related data from specialist data providers, such as Avior and Trucost.
-Encourage academic and other research on this theme X Advocate ESG training for investment staff.
-N We provide training to analysts to incorporate environmental damage data in valuations.
+Address ESG issues in investment policy statement. √ We have ESG policies that have been approved by the SIM Board.
+Support development of ESG- related tools, metrics, and analyses.
+V We progressed a project to gauge the extent of environmental risk to company and equity portfolio valuations.
+N N The Sanlam Investments Central Credit Committee has given approval to start incorporating ESG criteria into the credit approval process.
+Ask investment service providers (such as financial analysts, consultants, brokers, research firms, or rating companies) to integrate ESG factors into evolving research and analysis.
+X Most stockbrokers do not cover ESG issues yet.
+We obtain ESG-related data from specialist data providers.

-2. sh ac res inv institutional investor ould demonstrate its ceptance of ownership sponsibilities in its vestment arrangements and vestment activities. • Exercise voting rights $\checkmark$ • Develop an engagement capability $\checkmark$ • Participate in the development of policy, regulation, and standard setting (such as promoting and protecting shareholder rights) $\sqrt{}$ We make inputs into the JSE's public consultation process on listings requirements, when appropriate. • File shareholder resolutions consistent with long-term ESG considerations X This is not market practice in SA yet. • Engage with companies on ESG issues $\checkmark$ • Participate in collaborative engagement initiatives $\checkmark$ We are wary of acting in concert, and prefer to collaborate 'after the fact'. • Ask for standardised reporting on ESG issues (using tools such as the Global Reporting Initiative) $\sqrt{}$ See IOSCO Statement under Activities in 2014. • Ask for ESG issues to be integrated within annual financial reports $\checkmark$ Integrated reporting requires ESG disclosure.
-See IOSCO Statement under Activities in 2014. • Ask for information from companies regarding adoption of/ adherence to relevant norms, standards, codes of conduct or international initiatives (such as the UN Global Compact) X We need to raise our knowledge base first.
+Encourage academic and other research on this theme. √√ We provide input to graduate students on request.
+Advocate ESG training for investment staff.
+V We provide training to analysts to incorporate environmental damage data in valuations.
+2. An institutional investor should demonstrate its acceptance of ownership responsibilities in its investment arrangements and investment activities.
+Exercise voting rights. $\sqrt{}$ Develop an engagement capability. √ Participate in the development of policy, regulation, and standard setting (such as promoting and protecting shareholder rights).
+V We make inputs into the JSE's public consultation process on listings requirements, when appropriate.
+File shareholder resolutions consistent with long-term ESG considerations. х This is not market practice in SA yet.
+Engage with companies on ESG issues. √ We have held several engagements on governance practices.
+We consult on environmental and social matters.
+Participate in collaborative engagement initiatives.
+V We have participated in collaborative investor lobbying activities.
+Ask for standardised reporting on ESG issues (using tools such as the Global Reporting Initiative).
+V We participated in the IOSCO Statement.
+(Described under Activities in 2014 Report).
+Ask for ESG issues to be integrated within annual financial reports V Integrated reporting requires ESG disclosure.
+(See IOSCO Statement under Activities in 2014 Report).
+1 1 l